Coverage-Based Debloating for Java Bytecode: Abstract

 \section{Abstract}

-Software bloat is code that is packaged in an application but is actually not used and not necessary to run the application.
-The presence of bloat is an issue for software security, for performance, and for maintenance.
-In this paper, we introduce a novel technique to debloat Java bytecode through dynamic analysis, which we call trace-based debloat.
-We have developed \jdbl, a tool that automates the collection of accurate execution traces and the debloating process.
-Given a Java project and a workload, \jdbl generates a debloated version of the project that is syntactically correct and preserves the original behavior, modulo the workload.
-We evaluate \jdbl by debloating \nbLibVersionStr~open-source Java libraries for a total 10M+ lines of code.
-Our results indicate that \jdbl succeeds in debloating \ShowPercentage{\nbBloatedClasses}{\nbClasses} of the classes, and \ShowPercentage{\nbBloatedDependencies}{\nbDependencies} of the dependencies in the studied libraries.
-Meanwhile, we present the first experiment that assesses the quality of debloated libraries with respect to \np{\nbCoveringClient} clients of these libraries.
-We show that \ChartSmall[q]{\nbCientDebloatNoCompError}{\nbStatCoveringClient} of the clients successfully compile, and \ChartSmall[q]{\nbClientDebloatNoTestFail}{\nbDynCoveringClient} clients can successfully run their test suite, after the drastic code removal among their libraries.
+Software bloat is code that is packaged in an application but is actually not necessary to run the application.
+The presence of software bloat is an issue for security, for performance, and for maintenance.
+In this paper, we introduce a novel technique for debloating, which we call coverage-based debloating.
+We implement the technique for one single language: Java bytecode.
+We leverage a combination of state-of-the-art Java bytecode coverage tools to precisely capture what parts of a project and its dependencies are used when running with a specific workload.
+Then, we automatically remove the parts that are not covered, in order to generate a debloated version of the project.
+We succeed to debloat \nbLibPassTestNum ~library versions from a dataset of \nbLibStr unique ~open-source Java libraries.
+The debloated versions are syntactically correct and preserve their original behavior according to the workload.
+Our results indicate that \np[\%]{68.3} of the libraries' bytecode and \ShowPercentage{\nbBloatedDependencies}{\nbDependencies} of their total dependencies can be removed through coverage-based debloating.

+For the first time in the literature on software debloating, we assess the utility of debloated libraries with respect to client applications that reuse them.
+We select \np{\nbStatCoveringClient} client projects that either have a direct reference to the debloated library in their source code or which test suite covers at least one class of the libraries that we debloat.
+Our results show that \ShowPercentage{\nbClientDebloatNoTestFail}{\nbDynCoveringClient} of the clients, with at least one test that uses the library, successfully compile and pass their test suite when the original library is replaced by its debloated version.